wso2/docs-open-banking/en/docs/develop/custom-pushed-auth-request-validator.md

 !!! note
     The `request` parameter value which will be referred to as `request object` from here onwards should be a Signed JWT(JWS) or an Encrypted JWT(JWE).
 It can be signed and encrypted as well.
-In this scenario it must be signed before being encrypted.
+In this scenario, it must be signed before being encrypted.

 - Validation of form body parameters - verifies that only client authentication